rezaadle/movie-trailers-page/README.md

-# my-site-project
+# Movie Trailers Webpage
-A site test for my project that will be published at http://rezaadle.github.io/my-site-project.
+A simple webpage test for publishing some movies information and link to thier trailers.